ioda-net/geo-infra/docs/sysadmin/server-setup.rst

 Production configurations
 -------------------------

 Review the production configurations.
 The script containing the production values for deployment is located in ``customer-infra/config/config.dist.sh``.
-Here is a sample file with the variables that are used and how they are used.
 You can view an example `here <https://github.com/ioda-net/customer-infra/blob/master/config/config.dist.sh>`__.

 You should also check that the configuration for the vhost are correct (domain, HTTPS certificates).
-This will be located in ``customer-infra/config/dist/_config.dist.toml``.
-Beware that these values can be overridden in portal specific files.
+This will be located in ``customer-infra/config/dist/_common.dist.toml``.
+Be aware that these values can be overridden in portal specific files.
 The section looks like this:

 .. code:: ini